Korn-Monit/DocuCite-MCP/README.markdown

 ## Overview

 DocuCite-AI is a collaborative, citation-aware document question-answering system built with open-source AI tools.
 It provides an intuitive Gradio web UI and leverages LangChain and LangGraph for agentic retrieval-augmented generation (RAG).
+The system uses the Model Context Protocol (MCP) as a server to facilitate the construction and management of the agentic workflow.
 Users can upload a PDF and ask questions; the app generates answers with references to the exact page and paragraph from the document.

+Due to computational resource limitations, this project utilizes an LLM API for efficient processing.
+However, open-source LLMs such as those available through Ollama or Hugging Face can also be integrated for local deployment, depending on your hardware capabilities.

 ## Features